Why Schools Are Adopting Chatbots in 2026

 - Confidential scheduling with school counselors

 It is critical to note: the chatbot does not provide therapy or diagnosis.
 It is a front door — reducing barriers to access and ensuring students who need help can find it quickly and privately.
+For organizations focused on employee-facing chatbots with similar onboarding needs, see our employee onboarding chatbot guide.
 Schools with wellness chatbots report 45% increases in student counseling engagement.
+This is perhaps the most socially impactful application of chatbot technology in education: removing the stigma and logistical barriers that prevent students from accessing mental health resources when they need them most.

 Administrative Self-Service for Students